John Mayer: Relationships

+While in a relationship with Katy Perry, Mayer recorded and co-wrote a duet with her titled "Who You Love" for his album Paradise Valley.
+The song was released on August 12, 2013.
+The cover for the single was revealed amongst a photo shoot of the couple shot by Mario Sorrenti for Vanity Fair magazine.
+They performed the song together at Barclays Center in Brooklyn, New York on December 17, 2013, which was the last night of Mayer's Born and Raised World Tour.
+Their relationship ended in 2014.

 Philanthropy

 In 2002, Mayer created the "Back to You" Fund, a nonprofit organization that focuses on fundraising in the areas of health care, education, the arts and talent development.
 The foundation auctions exclusive John Mayer items, such as guitar picks, T-shirts and signed CDs.
 The auctions have been successful, with some tickets selling for more than 17 times their face value.

 Mayer participated at the East Rutherford, New Jersey, location of the Live Earth project, a musical rally to support awareness for climate change held July 7, 2007.

 Mayer performed at a number of benefits and telethons for charity throughout his career.
 He has participated in benefits for the Elton John AIDS Foundation.
 In response to the Virginia Tech shooting, Mayer (along with Dave Matthews Band, Phil Vassar, and Nas) performed a free concert at Virginia Tech's Lane Stadium on September 6, 2007. followed by an appearance with Rob Thomas at the Annual Holiday Concert at Blythedale Children's Hospital in Valhalla that winter.
 On December 8, 2007, Mayer hosted the first annual Charity Revue, a tradition he has continued each year.
 Charities who have benefited from the concerts include Toys for Tots, Inner City Arts and the Los Angeles Mission.
 CDs and DVDs of the first concert were released as Where the Light Is in July 2008.
 Mayer appeared on Songs for Tibet: The Art of Peace, a celebrity initiative to support Tibet and the 14th Dalai Lama, Tenzin Gyatso.
 Mayer (along with Keith Urban) headlined Tiger Jam 2011 in Las Vegas to help raise around $750,000 for the Tiger Woods Foundation.
 In January 2013, Mayer participated with Zac Brown in a benefit concert in Bozeman, Montana where they raised more than $100,000 for firefighters who battled a wildfire in the summer of 2012 in Paradise Valley that destroyed 12,000 acres.

+In 2017, John established a scholarship fund honoring his father Richard's 90th birthday.
+The fund provides 4-year college scholarships to Bridgeport public high school seniors pursuing education degrees (teaching or administration).
+Recipients must demonstrate community service leadership, maintain a 2.5 GPA, and have financial need.

-On March 1, 2019, John Mayer established the Heart and Armor Foundation in support of veterans of war.
-John has been actively involved in initiatives to help returning veterans for about 12 years.
+On March 1, 2019, Mayer established the Heart and Armor Foundation in support of veterans of war.
+He has been actively involved in initiatives to help returning veterans for about 12 years.